I. Girl Still Alive

 One day on the pot farm, a woman who I didn’t know called me to tell me my dad had lung cancer.
 Again.
 The first time he got lung cancer, he had to be put into a medically-induced coma for a few weeks so that he didn’t die from alcohol withdrawal before they could remove the cancer.

-I was covered in marijuana pollen and it was itchy in the unwanted 90 degree sunshine.
+I was covered in weed pollen and it was itchy in the 90 degree sunshine.
 An older lady I had met on the pot farm gave me a set of runes to consult.
 I knew she was a healer, if you believe in that sort of thing.
 She had watery blue eyes, her hands were cold to the touch but warm to the feel as they gently took mine.
 In this moment I was unraveling and a bunch of stones with the ancient Nordic alphabet carved on them were all I could hold on to.